Women in Canadian politics: Leadership

 Kathryn Cholette of the Green Party was the first woman ever to win the leadership of a federal political party, and Audrey McLaughlin of the New Democratic Party was the first woman to win the leadership of a party with seats in the House of Commons.
-Louise Blanchard (Acadian party) was the first woman chief of a provincial party in Canada.

 Canada has had one woman Prime Minister, Kim Campbell.
 She became Prime Minister before the 1993 federal election by winning the leadership of the governing Progressive Conservatives, but lost the subsequent general election.
 No woman has yet been elected Prime Minister of Canada in a general election.

-Three women — Sheila Copps, Anne McLellan, and Chrystia Freeland — have served as Deputy Prime Minister, although this is largely a ceremonial post whose duties and power are dependent on the Prime Minister.
+Three women — Sheila Copps, Anne McLellan, and Chrystia Freeland — have served as Deputy Prime Minister.

 Several women, including Mary Walker-Sawka, Rosemary Brown and Flora MacDonald, have run for the leadership of federal political parties.
 Brown was the first black woman to ever run for leadership of a federal political party.
-MacDonald unwittingly lent her name to a political phenomenon known as "Flora Syndrome" when even some of her own committed delegates at the 1976 Progressive Conservative leadership election failed to vote for her, a loss of support which many commentators attributed to sexism.
+MacDonald unwittingly lent her name to a political phenomenon known as "Flora Syndrome" when some of her own committed delegates at the 1976 Progressive Conservative leadership election decided not to vote for her, a loss of support which some commentators attributed to sexism.

-Four women — Deborah Grey, Nycole Turmel, and Rona Ambrose, Candice Bergen — have served as Leader of the Opposition.
-All of the women served as interim leaders of their parties during leadership campaigns; however, Grey was considered only an acting Leader of the Opposition.
+Four women — Deborah Grey, Nycole Turmel, Rona Ambrose and Candice Bergen — have served as Leader of the Official Opposition.
+All of the women served as interim leaders of their parties during leadership campaigns; however, Grey was an acting Leader of the Official Opposition.

 Four other women have served as leaders of political parties in the House of Commons: Alexa McDonough, who succeeded McLaughlin as leader of the New Democratic Party in 1995; Elsie Wayne, who served as interim leader of the Progressive Conservatives in 1998; Elizabeth May, who entered the House of Commons in the 2011 election as the leader and first elected MP of the Green Party; and Candice Bergen, who served as interim leader of the Conservative Party of Canada following the resignation of Erin O'Toole.